-To assist with the payment of educational costs, the college accepts student payments through the following tuition payment plan company.
-The tuition payment plan allows for the monthly payment of tuition, general fees, dormitory fees and meal plan charges over a maximum of 10 months.
+To assist with the payment of educational costs, in partnership with Tuition Management Systems (TMS), offers the option of an Interest-Free Monthly Payment Plan for the Fall and/or Spring semesters of the academic year.
+This monthly payment plan allows you to spread your expenses for tuition, room and board over a 10-month period.
 For more information about this plan, please write, call or logon to www.afford.com:

-Tuition Management Systems, Inc. 42 Valley Road Newport, RI 02842 1-800-422-4867
+Tuition Management Systems, Inc. 127 John Clarke Road

+Newport, RI 02842-5636 1-800-422-4867